Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 Note that for TT_DATA=cfloat, the values in the header are expected as cfloat and are value-cast (not reinterpret-cast) to integers internally.
 The output window also has a header.
 This is copied from the input header except for the status field, which is inserted.
 The status field is ignored on input.
 If an illegal point size is entered, the output header will have this field set to a non-zero value and the remainder of the output window is undefined.

-TP_WINDOW_VSIZE: Describes the number of data samples in the supplied window.
+**TP_WINDOW_VSIZE**: Describes the number of data samples in the supplied window.
 If stream input is selected, an FFT operation will not begin until this number of samples has been input.
 TP_WINDOW_VSIZE does not include the 256 bit header when dynamic point size is used.
 TP_WINDOW_VSIZE is intended to improve performance for small point sizes by incurring the kernel acquisition and release overheads only once per window rather than once per frame of data.

-TP_API: Selects between window (0) and stream (1) input/output.
+**TP_API**: Selects between window (0) and stream (1) input/output.
 When set to 1, the FFT will have 2 stream port per subframe processor so as to maximize performance.
 Samples must be input to each stream in turn.
 E.g. with TP_PARALLEL_POWER=2 there will be 8 stream inputs.
 Samples 0 to 7 must be input one to each port, followed by samples 8 to 15, so port(0) will receive samples 0, 8, 16, etc.
 On output, each stream will output a splice of the overall frame.
 So in the above example, output port(0) will output samples 0 to TP_POINT_SIZE/8-1.

+**TP_PARALLEL_POWER**: If greater than 0, TP_CASC_LEN applies to the subframe FFT rather than the FFT as a whole.
+For instance, with TP_POINT_SIZE=16384 and TP_PARALLEL_POWER = 3 there will be 8 subframe FFTs each of point size 2048.
+The TP_CASC_LEN in this case would be limited to 6 for integer TT_DATA types and 11 for TT_DATA = cfloat.

-TP_PARALLEL_POWER: Intended to improve performance and also allow support of point sizes beyond the limitations of a single tile.
-Diagram <refer to the ppt supplied yesterday) shows an example graph with TP_PARALLEL_POWER set to 2.
+TP_PARALLEL_POWER is intended to improve performance and also allow support of point sizes beyond the limitations of a single tile.
+Diagram :ref:`FIGURE_1` shows an example graph with TP_PARALLEL_POWER set to 2.
 This results in 4 subframe processors in parallel each performing an FFT of N/2^TP_PARALLEL_POWER point size.
 These subframe outputs are then combined by TP_PARALLEL_POWER stages of radix2  to create the final result.
 The order of samples is described in the note for TP_API above.

 Scaling
 ~~~~~~~
 This FFT implementation does not implement the 1/N scaling of an IFFT.
 Internally, for cint16 and cint32 data, an internal data type of cint32 is used.
 After each rank, the values are scaled by only enough to normalize the bit growth caused by the twiddle multiplication (i.e., 15 bits).
 Distortion caused by saturation will be possible for large point sizes and large values when the data type is cint32.
-In the final stage, the result is scaled by 17 bits for point size from 16 to 1024, by 18 for 2048, and by 19 for 4096.

 In the case of TP_PARALLEL_POWER > 0 for cint16, scaling is applied at the end of the subframe processor and in each radix2 combiner stage so that cint16 is the data type used for internal streams for maximal performance.
 In this case, TP_SHIFT-TP_PARALLEL_POWER is applied as the TP_SHIFT value to each subframe processor and a TP_SHIFT of 1 is applied in each radix2 combiner stage.
 Better noise performance may be achieved at the expense of throughput by using TT_DATA=cint32.

 No scaling is applied at any point when the data type is cfloat.
+Setting TP_SHIFT to any value other than 0 when TT_DATA is cfloat will result in an error.”

 The graph entry point is the following: